LieberInstitute/BiocMAP/.github/ISSUE_TEMPLATE/issue_template.md

 ```

-## BiocMAP run information
+### BiocMAP run information

-For errors or issues during BiocMAP runs, please copy and paste the header printed in the main output log (e.g. for SLURM users and the first module, `run_first_half_slurm.log`).
+Please copy and paste the header printed in the main output log (e.g. for SLURM users and the first module, `run_first_half_slurm.log`).
 The header will look similar to this:

 ```
 ================================================================================